-All liquor, gaming and cannabis sold by over 3,300 private retailers and other businesses in Manitoba is purchased through Manitoba Liquor & Lotteries.
+All liquor, gaming and cannabis sold by more than 3,300 private businesses in Manitoba is purchased through Manitoba Liquor & Lotteries.

 We supply liquor and beer vendors, specialty wine stores, restaurants and bars, lottery retailers, cannabis retailers and other licensees.